ITenthusiasm/custom-elements/src/Combobox/docs/guides/filtering-performance-enhancements.md

 If you prefer to add/remove options from the `Trie` individually, you can look at the [`addedNodes`](https://developer.mozilla.org/en-US/docs/Web/API/MutationRecord/addedNodes) and [`removedNodes`](https://developer.mozilla.org/en-US/docs/Web/API/MutationRecord/removedNodes) of each mutation in the callback's `mutationList`.
 (The `mutationList` argument was omitted in the callback shown above.)
 In that case, you could choose to leverage `Trie.delete()` alongside `Trie.insert()`, and choose to only call these methods when an option isn't currently in the DOM.
 Visit [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to learn more about `MutationObserver`s.

-Note that practically speaking, if you're looking to use a `Trie` because you're managing an _enormous_ list of options, you probably don't want to be swapping out your `ComboboxOption`s in the DOM too frequently anyway.
+Note that practically speaking, if you're looking to use a `Trie` because you're managing an _enormous_ list of options, you probably don't want to be swapping out your `ComboboxOption`s in the DOM too frequently (if at all) anyway.
 Doing so would likely harm performance.

 ### Limitations

 The one limitation with the `ComboboxField`'s performance enhancement capabilities is Option Resetting.
 Option Resetting is the process where all `ComboboxOption`s are marked as filtered in (`ComboboxOption.filteredOut = false`) and are inserted into the internal `matchingOptions` list in proper order.
 This occurs when the user collpases the `combobox`, or when the developer swaps out some of the `ComboboboxOption`s in the DOM while the `combobox` is collapsed.

 Option Resetting is an `O(n)` procedure, and the logic for this procedure cannot be overridden.
 However, it is possible for the maintainers of this library to add the ability to override this behavior so that it can have a time complexity of `O(1)`.
 The path to accomplishing this is straightforward, but we are requesting developer feedback before pursuing it to see if there is a genuine need.
-See GitHub Issue ITenthusiasm/custom-elements#1.
+See GitHub Issue ITenthusiasm/custom-elements#1 for more details.

 <!--
 ...